 - Risks to the economy follow the built environment due to lost productivity, disaster relief costs, unfunded liabilities due to extreme weather, and ongoing climatic changes.

-- Recent droughts have already caused water shortages in Waikato, Auckland, and Northland.
-This has caused many water restriction advisories, first in public use of water followed by residential use in gardening and other residential and commercial purposes depending on the level of water supply shortage.
+- Recent droughts have caused water shortages in Waikato, Auckland, and Northland.
+This has caused many water restriction advisories, first for public use of water followed by residential use in gardening and other residential and commercial purposes depending on the level of water supply shortage.

-- The rise in sea-level and increases in heavy rainfall is already affecting the water quality around the country.
-For example, in March 2017, Auckland’s three intense rainstorms have caused sedimentation and contamination in its dams that supply water to the city and surrounding areas.
+- The rise in sea level and increases in heavy rainfall are already affecting the water quality around the country.
+For example, in March 2017, Auckland’s three intense rainstorms caused sedimentation and contamination in its dams that supply water to the city and surrounding areas.

-- The report also discusses the adaptive capacity of the country to cope with each risk.
-In New Zealand, it is the local authorities or organisations that are controlled by councils that manage and supply water to its local area.
+- The report also discusses the country’s adaptive capacity to cope with each risk.
+In New Zealand, the local authorities or organisations are controlled by councils that manage and supply water to the local area.

-- To improve the adaptive capacity of the country, the central government is doing a Three Waters Review which will create a new regulatory body for a drinking-water system.
+- To improve the country’s adaptive capacity, the central government is doing a Three Waters Review to create a new regulatory body for a drinking water system.
 It aims to improve the adaptive capacity and resilience of the water supply system to climate change.
-The cost needed to upgrade water, and wastewater infrastructure in New Zealand is estimated at $8 billion.
+The cost needed to upgrade water and wastewater infrastructure in New Zealand is estimated at $8 billion.

 The report is a source of valuable information on the threats and risks of climate change to assist in developing New Zealand’s climate adaptation plan.
-This information can also benefit the local communities to help them better understand climate change impacts.
+This information can also benefit the local communities by helping them better understand climate change impacts.

-Dissemination of the data to local communities using clear everyday language will help them prepare for climate change, encourage their involvement and cooperation in developing climate actions and response.
+Dissemination of the data to local communities using clear everyday language will help them prepare for climate change and encourage their involvement and cooperation in developing climate actions and responses.

-Read the full report, by clicking on the button the link below:
+Read the full report by clicking on the button below.

 National Climate Change Risk Assessment for New Zealand, Main report.
 (2020, August).
 Ministry for the Environment.
 Retrieved from https://www.mfe.govt.nz/sites/default/files/media/Climate%20Change/national-climate-change-risk-assessment-main-report.pdf